xiexh20/behave-dataset/README.md

 Most dependencies can be installed with: `pip install -r requirements.txt`

 Some external libraries need to be installed manually:
 1. psbody mesh library.
 See [installation](https://github.com/MPI-IS/mesh#installation).
+Alternatively, one can use `trimesh` library by set `USE_PSBODY=False` in `data/const.py`.
-2. igl. `conda install -c conda-forge igl`
+2. igl. `conda install -c conda-forge igl` This is used to compute contacts.
 3. pytorch3d: `conda install -c fvcore -c iopath -c conda-forge fvcore iopath`, and then `conda install -c pytorch3d pytorch3d`.